Luke-Ren1/Coffee-Sales-Analysis/README.md

 ## Database Setup

 ### Creating Tables in PostgreSQL

-Explanation of how to create the necessary tables.
+Here, we need to first create the table where our data will live in.
 ```sql
 CREATE TABLE coffee_sales
 (hour_of_day numeric,